 Are court hearings held in public?
 Are court documents available to the public?
+Are there circumstances in which hearings can be held in private?
+Is there a mechanism to preserve documents disclosed as part of the court process?

 Civil court hearings in Greece are held in public and only the deliberation for the issuance of the court's decision is made in secret.
 The judge conducting the hearing may determine in his or her judgment the number of persons that can stay within the court and has the power to order the exclusion of minors, persons carrying arms, as well as those that do not behave well in court.
-The court can order a hearing, or part thereof, to be in closed session if it could be detrimental to good morals or public policy.